The High Mountains of Crete

 If you would like to send us a review then please use our contact form.
 They will be published here shortly.

-Loraine Wilson is an experienced guide to the White Mountains with over 18 years experience, a wealth of local knowledge and contacts, together with a deep love of the wild landscape and local people.
-On her returns to England she is an architectural photographer and her photographs are a splendid attraction to this, her first guide.View author profile
+Loraine Wilson was an experienced guide to the White Mountains with over 18 years' experience, a wealth of local knowledge and contacts, together with a deep love of the wild landscape and local people.
+She was also an architectural photographer and her photographs were a splendid attraction in her guidebook.
+Sadly, Loraine passed away in 2020.View author profile

 Free regular updates

 Find out the latest route changes with free guidebook updates.
 Available online or sent by email.